Excavations in the Couvent de l'Observance (rue Leca)

 Excavations at Martigues (1994 and 2008)

 Other digs, all under the heading of "rescue archaeology", have subsequently added more data.
-Two sites have been found at Martigues to the north-west of Marseille, where 2,150 deaths were recorded in 1720-2.
+Two sites have been found at Martigues to the north-west of Marseilles, where 2,150 deaths were recorded in 1720-2.
 At Délos (39 victims, excavated in Spring 1994) three trenches were uncovered, lined with lime; the random position of the skeletons and the presence of clothing suggested that the bodies had been tipped in rapidly at the height of the epidemic.
-In a study published in 2002 Olivier Dutour, Michel Signoli and their team used anthropological data from Marseille, Délos and earlier sites, together with extensive documentary evidence, to map the demographic characteristics of plague victims.
+In a study published in 2002 Olivier Dutour, Michel Signoli and their team used anthropological data from Marseilles, Délos and earlier sites, together with extensive documentary evidence, to map the demographic characteristics of plague victims.
 Their conclusion was simply that the dead mirrored the general pattern of the population; as we suspected all along, the plague singled out no-one and spared no-one.

 A further excavation at Martigues near the convent which served as the main hospital ("Site Capucins de Ferrières") in 2002 uncovered a further 208 skeletons in five trenches in conditions very similar to the Délos site.